Human Relations Commission

 - Youth Human Relations Commission Application (use Explorer to fill or download by clicking this link.)

 The Commission produces a brochure for citizens to review in order to help them better understand the signs of wrongful discrimination, and to help them understand if they have been discriminated against.
-The brochure can be downloaded online or picked up at a number of locations throughout the Lafayette Community.
+The brochure can be found online or picked up at a number of locations throughout the Lafayette community (see list below).